massoncheg/forgejo-docs/docs/admin/actions/installation/binary.md

 ```

 If the runner will be using Docker (or rootful Podman through the Docker shim), ensure the `runner` user has access to
 the docker/podman socket.
-If you are using Docker, run:
+If you are using Docker, run the following command to grant access to the docker socket:

 ```shell
 $ usermod -aG docker runner